zirui-song-18/documentation-website/_vector-search/settings.md

 The following Neural Search plugin settings apply at the cluster level:

 - `plugins.neural_search.stats_enabled` (Dynamic, Boolean): Enables the [Neural Search Stats API]({{site.url}}{{site.baseurl}}/vector-search/api/neural/#stats).
 Default is `false`.
+- `plugins.neural_search.circuit_breaker.limit` (Dynamic, Percentage): Specifies the JVM memory limit for the neural search circuit breaker.
+Default is `10%` of the JVM heap.
+- `plugins.neural_search.circuit_breaker.overhead` (Dynamic, Float): A constant by which the neural search data estimations are multiplied to determine the final estimation.
+Default is `1.0`.
+- `plugins.neural_search.sparse.algo_param.index_thread_qty` (Dynamic, Integer): The number of threads used for sparse ANN index build.
+Increasing this value allocates more CPUs to the index build job and boosts the indexing performance.
+Default is `1`.

 ### Index settings